 1. Make sure your laptop still has life.

 If you’re like me, you might not remember why you stopped using your laptop in the first place.
 Most likely, it was slow, the screen cracked, or maybe the keyboard was missing keys and/or stopped working.
-Unless you have a motherboard issue, chances are the machine can be brought back to life.
+Unless you have a motherboard issue or problem with any of the five main parts of a computer, chances are the machine can be brought back to life.

 Here are some common symptoms you may be experiencing:System Won't Boot: If your computer turns on, sounds normal, but just won't start all the way up, you probably have an operating system issue with your drivers or registry.
 Status: Fixable/DonatableSluggishness/Freezes: Probably the most aggravating issue...you'd almost rather not have the laptop turn on!
 If your computer takes a long time to load, or really gets sluggish when multiple programs are opened at one time, you probably just have a memory issue.
 Status: Fixable/Donatable